peff/camptail/README.md

 Requirements
 ------------

-Camptail uses the LWP, XML::Smart, and URI perl modules.
+Camptail uses the WWW::Curl, XML::Smart, and URI perl modules.
 You can install them on Debian-ish systems with:

     sudo apt-get install libwww-perl libxml-smart-perl liburi-perl